igomezv/neuralike/README.md

 Code of our paper *Deep Learning and genetic algorithms for cosmological Bayesian inference speed-up*, preprint available in https://arxiv.org/abs/2405.03293.

-### Abstract

-In this paper, we present a novel approach to accelerate the Bayesian inference process, focusing specifically on the nested sampling algorithms.
-Bayesian inference plays a crucial role in cosmological parameter estimation, providing a robust framework for extracting theoretical insights from observational data.
-However, its computational demands can be substantial, primarily due to the need for numerous likelihood function evaluations.
-Our proposed method utilizes the power of deep learning, employing feedforward neural networks to approximate the likelihood function dynamically during the Bayesian inference process.
-Unlike traditional approaches, our method trains neural networks on-the-fly using the current set of live points as training data, without the need for pre-training.
-This flexibility enables adaptation to various theoretical models and datasets.
-We perform simple hyperparameter optimization using genetic algorithms to suggest initial neural network architectures for learning each likelihood function.
-Once sufficient accuracy is achieved, the neural network replaces the original likelihood function.
-The implementation integrates with nested sampling algorithms and has been thoroughly evaluated using both simple cosmological dark energy models and diverse observational datasets.
-Additionally, we explore the potential of genetic algorithms for generating initial live points within nested sampling inference, opening up new avenues for enhancing the efficiency and effectiveness of Bayesian inference methods.

 ## Repository Structure

 - neuralike/